All Episodes

 He's the architect of all this spending, and now he stands up there, talks about the need for shared sacrifice and balance and all these other terms that he uses.

-And that if we don't get what he wants while the end of the country is near default, it just we're idiots.
+And that if we don't get what he wants, why the end of the country is near and default?

-They really do think that they have us in the palm of their hands, so they can manipulate our emotions and really make us think that if we don't pay the price, if we don't go along with higher taxes, or whatever else they're demanding, that the country is finished.
+They really do think that they have us in the palm of their hands, that they can manipulate our emotions and really make us think that if we don't pay the price, if we don't go along with higher taxes or whatever else they're demanding, that the country is finished.

 And Mabel and George are eating dog food.